 2) Vitamin B-12, a necessary nutrient, is only found in meat products.
 This can easily be remedied, however, with a vitamin supplement.

 3) Although eating vegetarian is a healthier option in general, it still needs to be done sensibly.
 Even plant-based fats should be eaten in moderation.
-The same applies to sugar and sweets.
+The same applies to white flour, sugar and sweets.

 Begin by enjoying one or two vegetarian days a week.
 Only after you have a variety of vegetarian meals in your new dietary “toolbox”, should you increase your number of meat-free days.
 As you gradually get used to a new way of eating, you can focus more on the delicious food you’re adopting, and less on the steaks and burgers you’re leaving behind.

-Although it’s doubtful that you’ll completely stop missing some of your favorite meats, it’s unlikely that the foods you miss will be more important than your newfound health benefits.
+Although it’s doubtful that you’ll completely stop missing some of your favorite meats, it’s unlikely that the foods you miss will be more important than how much better you feel.